 Since they are feeling tired and fatigued, they will not be able to workout at full strength.
 This could render the workout counterproductive and a waste of time since the goal of exercising is to exert the body to burn calories and in strength training cause muscle damage that will induce muscle growth.

-Does donating plasma affect muscle growth?
-No, and the refreshing news is that donating plasma will not have ripple effects on the long term performance of weightlifting or hypertrophy.
+Donating plasma does not affect muscle growth.
+The good news is that donating plasma will not impact your long-term progress in weightlifting or muscle hypertrophy.
 Everybody takes a rest day at the gym, choosing to donate before that rest day is wise, as it can be used to recover from the plasma donation without interfering too much with the exercise routine.

 Plasma is not required by the body to grow muscles in spite of the fact that proteins are lost due to a plasma donation as mentioned before.

-Does donating plasma affect muscle growth?
-No, and the reason is that the proteins that are actually lost due to the donation are fibrinogen, immunoglobulins and albumin—these are not the proteins needed for muscle growth.
-Amino acids such as isoleucine, valine, leucine and dileucine are the building blocks of proteins that contribute to muscle growth.4
+Donating plasma does not affect muscle growth because the proteins lost during donation, such as fibrinogen, immunoglobulins, and albumin, are not the proteins required for muscle growth.
+Amino acids such as isoleucine, valine, leucine and dileucine are the building blocks of proteins that contribute to muscle growth.7

 Therefore, donating plasma doesn’t affect muscle growth—it only indirectly affects muscle stimulation in 24-48 hours after working out due to the lifter not having the ability to fully exert themselves to efficiently induce muscle growth as a result of the aforementioned effects.